pebnn/SteamAutoFriend/README.md

 3. When asked for steam ID of the user you wish to add go to the users profile and copy the id from the link. https://steamcommunity.com/id/st4ck > st4ck or https://steamcommunity.com/profiles/76561198023414915 > 76561198023414915
 You can put several IDs in by seperating them with spaces.
 (76561198023414915 benjamun gabelogannewell)
 4. Enter how many seconds you want between each friend request.
 Default is 1 minute
-5. If you have steamguard app you can enter your code in at this step and the script will automatically enter this code to the web browser.
-You can also enter it manually into the login screen.
-6. If asked for automatic chromedriver install, Press "Y".
+5. If asked for automatic chromedriver install, Press "Y".
 This installs the required chrome driver to run SteamAutoFriend (chromedriver installs into dependencies folder).
 You can also download this manually by pressing "N"
-7. Now a google chrome window will open up and cycle through the accounts you added.
+6. Now a google chrome window will open up, if you have SteamGuard enabled this is where you'll have to enter your SteamGuard code.
+When this is done the script will cycle through the accounts you added.
 SteamAutoFriend can now be left idling.

 ## How to compile standalone executable file yourself